 Advice for Students and Parents.

-Following recent reports of incidents near local academies, please would you take a few minutes to read this very important advice.
+Following reports of incidents near local academies and information shared by Avon and Somerset police please would you take a few minutes to read this very important advice.

 - Where possible students should walk home with someone else.

 - If approached by someone in a vehicle, e.g to ask directions, they should stay well back from the vehicle.

 - There is absolutely no requirement to speak to anyone in a car or otherwise if they do not want to.

 - If sensing any danger students should always run and find help rather than wait to see what happens.